Azure/llmops/documentation/bootstrapping.md

    .\bootstrap.ps1
    ```

-   > Note: The script will create and initialize the new repository.
-It checks if the new repository exists, creates it if it does not, clones the template repository, and mirrors it to the new repository.
-It also sets the default branch for the new repository.
-After creating the repository, it will provision the development environment resources if you set `azd_dev_env_provision` to true.
+    At the end of its execution, the script will have created and initialized the new repository and provisioned the development environment resources, provided you set `azd_dev_env_provision` to true.
+During its execution, the script checks if the new repository exists and creates it if it does not.
+It then clones the template repository and mirrors it to the new repository.
+Additionally, it sets the default branch for the new repository.

 5. **Create a Service Principal**